fluffynukeit/purescript-foreign-options/README.md

 ### Conversion method

- This function converts an arbitrary record in the following ways:
+ This function converts an arbitrary record in the following ways, with example cases listed in _italics_:

+1. Fields wrapped in the `Opaque` type are unchanged.
+_Use to protect a foreign JS object from coversion._
-1. `Left` and `Right` are converted to the conversion of their inner values.
+2. `Left` and `Right` are converted to the conversion of their inner values.
+_Use to choose from either of two types for an options field._
-2. `Just` is converted to the conversion of its inner value.
-3. Fields with `Nothing` are not included in the resulting options object.
+3. `Just` is converted to the conversion of its inner value.
+Fields with `Nothing` are not included in the resulting options object.
+_Use when an options field can be present or absent from the options object._
 4. Fields with functions returning pure values are converted to an uncurried form.
+_Use to pass purescript functions as callbacks without converting to `FnX` types._
-5. Fields with functions returning effectful value are converted to an uncurried form and run immediately.
+5. Fields with functions returning effectful values are converted to an uncurried form and run immediately when called.
-6. Fields with records are kept and their value is the conversion of the record.
+_Use to pass purescript effectful functions as callbacks that are run when invoked._
+6. Fields with any other object values are converted to object literals with each field converted according to these rules.
+_Use to represent options with nested structure._
-7. Anything else is left unchanged and must be manually converted to one of the above types or the type expected by the Javascript library before invoking `toOptions`.
+7. Anything else is left unchanged.
+If a conversion is needed and is not covered by the above rules, it must be performed manually before invoking `toOptions`.
+_Use for types consistent between PS and JS, like `String`, `Number`, etc._